jonlpersson/ed-latimore/site/_posts/2022-04-28-how-to-seduce-a-woman-the-ethical-way.md

 Confidence signals to women that you are intrinsically desirable and valuable.

 Society often talks about ‘overconfidence’ as if it’s a bad thing, but that’s not true when it comes to seducing women.
 On the contrary, it’s quite the opposite.
-Overconfident guys - even when that confidence is misplaced - are more seductive, according to&nbsp;[psychological research](https://www.forbes.com/sites/daviddisalvo/2014/09/07/understanding-the-seductive-power-of-overconfidence/#2e242ac473d2){: target="_blank"}.
+Overconfident guys - even when that confidence is misplaced - are more seductive, according to [psychological research](https://www.forbes.com/sites/daviddisalvo/2014/09/07/understanding-the-seductive-power-of-overconfidence/#2e242ac473d2){: target="_blank"}.
 That’s just the way it is.

 Why?
 Because belief sells.